garrandall/popular-music-data/tracks/don-t-lose-my-number-phil-collins.md

 "Get out of my way"
 They heard him shout
 Then a blinding light
-Ooh all I could see was him running down the street Out of the shadows and into the night
+Oh all I could see was him running down the street
+Out of the shadows and into the night